sascha10000/polymer-cust-content-router/README.md

 # sascha10k-content-router
-<sascha10k-content-router> is a "DOM-Loader" and router.
-By providing a javascript object, that defines files
-and names for the routes, it enables you to build Single-Page-Applications in the easiest manner.
+&lt;sascha10k-content-router&gt; is a "DOM-Importer" and very basic router.
+By providing a javascript object, that defines files and names for the routes, it enables you to build Single-Page-Applications in the easiest manner.

 How to use:
 1. Create a global variable in javscript containing your routes.